Shaunaka Mahashala

 Shaunaka Mahashala was a higher educational institution founded by the ancient Indian Vedic philosopher Shaunaka Rishi in the ancient Naimisaranya forest.
+It was popular for a special assembly of sages headed by the revered sage Shaunaka.
+The revered sage Shaunaka was the Kulpati of the institution.

+View of the Naimisharanya Teertha Kshetra.

+The Vedic sage Shaunaka was a great scholar.
+He was also a great lover of learning.
+He financially patronised a great to the learning institution.

 Etymology

 Shaunaka Mahashala is constituted with two words Shaunaka and Mahashala.
 Shaunaka was the name of the sage who was the chancellor.
 Mahashala or Mahāśāla is used instead of one who has ten thousand students under him.
 Also, Maha means great and Shala means institution.
 Therefore, Mahashala means a great institution.
+According to Promatha Nath Mullick, the institute in the sacred Naimisharanya forest represents an ancient Hindu University, whose chancellor was the Vedic sage Shaunaka.

 Background

 According to the Vedic texts, Shaunaka Rishi's full name was Indrotdaivaya Shaunaka.
 He was a Vedic teacher and the son of the sage Bhriguvanshi Shunak.
-Shaunaka Rishi was running a Gurukul having ten thousand students and he was honoured as kulapati (chancellor).
+He was also called as Atidhanvan that translates to "Very wealthy person".
+He was financially rich Rishi among the sages in the Naimisharanya forest.
+He was running a grand Gurukul having ten thousand students and he was honoured as kulapati (chancellor) of the institution.
 It is said that before him no other sage had received such an honour.
 He wrote Rigveda Chandanukramani, Rigveda Chandanukramani, Rigveda Rishyanukramani, Rigveda Anuvakanukramani, Rigveda Suktanukramani, Rigveda Kathanukramani, Rigveda Padvidhan, Brihadevata, Shaunak Smriti, Charanvyuh, Rigvidhan.

+He taught several notable disciples at his institution.
+These notable disciples of the Kulpati Shaunaka were Lomaharshana, Ugrashrava, Rishi Asita, Narada, Kapila, Shuracharya, Vishwamitra, Uddalaka, Kahoda, Ashtavakra, Shwetketu, Uddhava, Bhishma, Dronacharya, Vidura, Chyavan, Bharadwaja, etc.

+The revered Vedic sage Udara- Śāṇḍilya studied Vedic texts at the institution of Shaunaka Mahashala.
+He was the disciple of the Kulpati Shaunaka.
+He learned Udgitha from the Kulpati Shaunaka there.